enesacikoglu/BitbucketRepoCloner/README.md

 # SpringBootBitbucketRepoClonerApi

-This is a sample cloner rest api project which uses spring boot and activemq.
+This is a sample cloner rest api project which uses spring boot ,unirest and jgit api.
-You can change mail smtp configurations from application.yml file.

 # Test